 - Incorrect valuation of assets such as property

-Each of these examples are common failures on the part of divorce solicitors that can lead to significant financial loss for the spouse.
+Each of these examples is a common failure on the part of divorce solicitors that can lead to significant financial loss for the spouse.
 However, this is not an exhaustive list.
 If you do not see what happened to you listed here, you may still have grounds for a claim.

 Proceeding with a divorce can be a painful decision.
 It is something that is not done lightly.
-There is often a lot to consider, such as who gets to stay in the marital property, who gets custody of children who are under the age of 18, and what happens with any assets the couple jointly own.
+There is often a lot to consider, such as who gets to stay in the marital property, who gets custody of children who are under the age of 18, and what happens with any assets that the couple jointly own.

-As well as the emotional stress, divorce can cause significant financial stress.
+As well as the emotional impact, divorce can cause significant financial stress.
 It costs £593 just to apply for a divorce and then there are legal fees on top of that, which can be, according to the Money Advice Service, anything from £2,000 to as much as £30,000 for a financial application that goes to a contested final court hearing.

-Can I make a claim?
+Can I make a divorce negligence claim?

 When suing your solicitor for negligence for their work on your divorce case, there are two things that you will need to prove to proceed: